pattern-lab/patternlab-node/packages/docs/src/docs/running-patternlab.md

 },
 ```

-Et voilà, after starting the processing of serving patternlab the next time it'll open as a secured page.
+Et voilà, after starting the process of serving patternlab the next time it'll open as a secured page.